Ethnography: Communication studies

-Other fields

-The American anthropologist George Spindler was a pioneer in applying the ethnographic methodology to the classroom.
+Business

 Anthropologists such as Daniel Miller and Mary Douglas have used ethnographic data to answer academic questions about consumers and consumption.
-In this sense, Tony Salvador, Genevieve Bell, and Ken Anderson describe design ethnography as being "a way of understanding the particulars of daily life in such a way as to increase the success probability of a new product or service or, more appropriately, to reduce the probability of failure specifically due to a lack of understanding of the basic behaviors and frameworks of consumers."
+Tony Salvador, Genevieve Bell, and Ken Anderson describe design ethnography as being "a way of understanding the particulars of daily life in such a way as to increase the success probability of a new product or service or, more appropriately, to reduce the probability of failure specifically due to a lack of understanding of the basic behaviors and frameworks of consumers."
 Sociologist Sam Ladner argues in her book, that understanding consumers and their desires requires a shift in "standpoint", one that only ethnography provides.
 The results are products and services that respond to consumers' unmet needs.

-Businesses, too, have found ethnographers helpful for understanding how people use products and services.
+Business have found ethnographers helpful for understanding how people use products and services.
 By assessing user experience in a "natural" setting, ethnology yields insights into the practical applications of a product or service.
 It is one of the best ways to identify areas of friction and improve overall user experience.
-Sam Ladner's 2014 book Practical Ethnography: A Guide to Doing Ethnography in the Private Sector provides an overview of how this research method can be used outside of academia, emphasizing the value of ethnography in providing new insights by conducting research in context, and by providing an "emic" position since ethnographers take the participants' point of view (and not just that of the business.)
+Furthermore, Sam Ladner's 2014 book Practical Ethnography: A Guide to Doing Ethnography in the Private Sector emphasized the value of ethnography for providing new insights by conducting research through the view of the insiders.

-Companies make increasing use of ethnographic methods to understand consumers and consumption, or for new product development (such as video ethnography).
-The Ethnographic Praxis in Industry (EPIC) conference is evidence of this.
+Companies may use ethnographic methods to understand consumers and consumption, or for new product development (such as video ethnography).
+The Ethnographic Praxis in Industry (EPIC) conference is evidence of this because they are a journal that publishes articles relating to ethnographic and sociocultural approaches to address business challenges.
 Ethnographers' systematic and holistic approach to real-life experience is valued by product developers, who use the method to understand unstated desires or cultural practices that surround products.
 Where focus groups fail to inform marketers about what people really do, ethnography links what people say to what they do—avoiding the pitfalls that come from relying only on self-reported, focus-group data.

+Religious studies

+In the field of religious studies, ethnography can be used as a methodology to understand the insider perspective.
+Anthropologist and religious studies scholar, Robert Orsi, points out that ethnography breaks down the traditional "firewall between scholars of religion and such experiences."
+Orsi also conveys the importance that a religious studies ethnographer should step into a religious world "without anxiously translating it" into their world, "without dismissing it", and "without passing judgement."

+Ethnography also allows religious studies scholars to understand the difference between individual practice and broader community and organization culture.
+Furthermore, scholars Penny Edgell and Nancy Eiesland explain that ethnography can also counter people's tendency to overgeneralize when it comes to American religion.
+Additionally, ethnography can be used to understand meaning rather than impose professional definitions onto everything.